What is 45 CFR § 164.530?

 #9 – Changes to Privacy Practices

 As demonstrated during the introduction to this article, HIPAA is constantly evolving.
-Changes in a state or federal law, in a Covered Entity’s operations, or in technology may make a material change to the Covered Entity’s policies and procedures which may have to be included in Notices of privacy Practices.
-This standard explains where and how the changes need to be documented.
+Changes in a state or federal law, in a covered entity’s operations, or in technology may make a material change to the covered entity’s policies and procedures which may have to be included in Notices of Privacy Practices.
+“Material changes” may also trigger a requirement for refresher HIPAA training.

 #10 – Documentation and Retention Periods